 Microbial fermentation for improved animal feed and biopreservation

-Fermentation can improve the nutritional characteristics of both grain- and lignocellulose- based feed material.
-It can even prevent spoilage by undisirable microorganisms.
-Yeasts grown on different substrates can also be used as protein- and lipid source in fish feed.
-We are analysing the microbial populations in a variety of feed fermentations, and specifically investigate the physiology of the biocontrol yeast Wickerhamomyces anomalus (previous names: Hansenula anomala, Pichia anomala).
+Fermentation can improve the nutritional characteristics of grain, pulse- and even lignocellulose- based feed material.
+It can also prevent spoilage by undisirable microorganisms.
+Microfungi can be protein- and lipid sources in fermented food and animal, especially fish feed.
+We are currently working on the establishment on novel fermented foods based on Faba beans and oat in the frame of a Horizon research program.
+In previous projects we were analysing the microbial populations in a variety of feed fermentations, and specifically investigated the physiology of the biocontrol yeast Wickerhamomyces anomalus (previous names: Hansenula anomala, Pichia anomala).
 In our fermentations, we have seen a reduction of the antinutrient phytate, and an inhibition of moulds and Enterobacteriaceae.
 We have even seen that biopreservation of both cereal grain and wheat straw can increase ethanol production from this material.

 Novel ethanol production yeasts